Nova-Redd/Digital-Triplet/README.md

 In 2018, the team of Isaiah Nassiuma, Emanuel Sunguti, Langat KIpkoech Rogers and Timothy KImari proposed a new control method based on the Siemens S7 1200 PLC PID control functionality.

-in 2020, the controller used for both stations was the Siemens S7 1200 PLC (CPU 1214C DC/DC/DC)
+In 2020, the controller used for both stations was the Siemens S7 1200 PLC (CPU 1214C DC/DC/DC)